-Our values hold that in all our relationships we will demonstrate our steadfast commitment to integrity, trust and respect.
+Our values of accountability, diversity and pride hold that in all our relationships we will demonstrate our steadfast commitment to integrity, trust and respect.
 These values must inform and govern all our activities on behalf of CP.
 In varying measure, we all represent CP in our relations with others, whether customers, suppliers, other employees, competitors, governments, investors or the general public.
 Whatever the area of involvement and whatever the degree of responsibility, we have a duty to act in a manner that will enhance CP's reputation.